sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-ipa</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The IPA back end of the SSSD
+Short desc    : The IPA back end of the SSSD
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Provides the IPA back end that the SSSD can utilize to fetch identity data
+Descript     : Provides the IPA back end that the SSSD can utilize to fetch identity data
              : from and authenticate against an IPA server.
 ```